Manly Warringah Wolves

-The Manly-Warringah Australian Football Club are an Australian rules football club that play in the Sydney AFL Premier League and is the only senior club located on Sydney’s northern beaches.
+The Manly-Warringah Australian Football Club are an Australian rules football club that play in the Sydney AFL Premier League and is the only senior club located on Sydney's northern beaches.
 The club colours are maroon and white.
 The Wolves' have men's teams in Premier Division, Premier Division Reserves, Division 2 and a Division 1 under 19's team.
 In the Women's competition, the Wolves field a Division 1 and a Division 3 side in 2019.

 Manly Warringah's home ground is Weldon Oval located in the northern Sydney suburb of Harbord.

 History

+Foundation and SFA years (1969 - 2012)

 The Manly-Warringah Wolves were formed in 1969.
-Founding members Harry Marston, George Klause and Bruce Hutton discovered enough interest on the northern beaches for an Australian Rules team to be formed.
-The club started in the SFL Under-20 competition.

-The following year Manly-Warringah joined the newly formed Sydney District Association.
+Founding members Harry Marston, George Klause and Bruce Hutton discovered enough interest on the northern beaches for an Australian rules football team to be formed.
+The club started in the Sydney Football League Under-20 competition.
+In 1970 Manly-Warringah joined the newly formed Sydney District Association.
 The formation of this competition was the culmination of several clubs’ efforts, none more so than Manly, and in particular Harry Marston.

-The Wolves have been a dominant performer in the Sydney AFL First Division competition.
-Manly-Warringah has now won Sydney AFL First Grade premierships in 1990, 1995, 1996 and in recent years has reached the finals in the past 8 successive seasons including premierships in 2007, 2011 and 2012.
-The Wolves were promoted to Premier Division in 2013 after an undefeated 2012 season in Division 1 and a percentage of over five hundred.
+The Wolves have been a dominant performer in the AFL Sydney First Division, formerly known as the Sydney Football Association (SFA).
+Manly-Warringah won premierships at that level in 1985, 1990, 1995, 1996, 2007, 2011, and 2012.
+The Wolves had an undefeated season in 2012 with percentage of 564.03.
 They also had an astonishing average winning margin of over one hundred points per game.